From Statistics Explained

 Recent developments in unemployment at a European and Member State level

 At the beginning of 2005 a period of steadily declining unemployment started, lasting until the first quarter 2008.
 At that time, EU-27 unemployment hit a low of 16 million persons (equivalent to a rate of 6.8 %) before rising sharply in the wake of the economic crisis.
 Between the second quarter 2008 and mid-2010 the unemployment level went up by more than 7 million, taking the rate up to 9.7 %, at that time the highest value recorded since the start of the series in 2000.
-The decline of both the unemployment level and rate in the following three quarters was a deceptive sign of the end of the crisis and of a stable improvement of the labour market conditions in the EU-27.
-As a matter of facts, since the second quarter 2011 and until the end of 2012 unemployment has steadily and markedly increased taking unemployment to the record level of nearly 26 million, corresponding to a record rate of 10.7 %.
+The decline of both the unemployment level and rate in the following three quarters was a deceptive sign of an end of the crisis and of a stable improvement in labour market conditions in the EU-27.
+In fact, since the second quarter 2011 and until the end of 2012 unemployment steadily and markedly increased taking it to the record level of nearly 26 million, corresponding to a record rate of 10.7 %.

 Youth unemployment trends

 Youth unemployment rates are generally much higher than unemployment rates for all ages.
-Until the end of 2008, the youth unemployment rate in the EU-27 has been around twice as high as the rate for the total population, reaching its minimum value (18.1 %) in the first quarter 2008.
+Until the end of 2008, the youth unemployment rate in the EU-27 was around twice as high as the rate for the total population, reaching its minimum value (18.1 %) in the first quarter 2008.
 The economic crisis, however, seems to have hit the young more than other age groups.
 From the beginning of 2009, the gap between the youth and the total unemployment rates has increased, so that at the end of 2012 the youth unemployment rate was 2.6 times the total rate.
 The EU-27 youth unemployment rate was systematically higher than in the euro area between 2000 and mid-2007.
-Since then and until the third quarter 2010 these two rates have been very close.
-Afterwards the indicator has moved more sharply in the EA-17 than in the EU-27, first downwards, until mid-2011, then upwards until the end of 2012 (see also Figure 5).
-In the middle of 2012 the euro area youth unemployment rate has overtaken the EU-27 rate, and the gap has increased until the end of the year.
+Since then and until the third quarter 2010 these two rates were very close.
+Afterwards the indicator moved more sharply in the EA-17 than in the EU-27, first downwards until mid-2011, then upwards until the end of 2012 (see also Figure 5).
+In the middle of 2012 the euro area youth unemployment rate overtook the EU-27 rate, and the gap increased until the end of the year.